ThishenP/covid-19-fake-news-detection/README.md

 | F1-Score  | 0.890       | 0.850          | **0.896**              |

+A brief video was compiled that outlines the work done in this project and can be found here: https://youtu.be/Gp0zTL66Xeg

 If you would like to use the models please download the pickled objects and model checkpoint here: https://drive.google.com/drive/folders/1R2OfcQbjRfHUkrozfAQMv7Q9-WT8V8Nk?usp=sharing